 Self Directed Support is a term that describes the ways in which individuals and families can have an informed choice about the way support is provided to them.

-National SDS Week 2016 is called 'SDS Blether Week' - the aim is to promote and grow understanding of SDS.
+National SDS Week 2016 was called 'SDS Blether Week' - the aim was to promote and grow understanding of SDS.

 What is Self Directed Support?